TechnicJelle/TechnicJelle/README.md

 My name is Jelle (/jɛlə/).
 I'm studying Creative Media and Game Technologies at Saxion University to become a game developer.

+I love learning fun things and having fun learning things!

 <details markdown="1"><summary style="cursor: pointer; color: #aaaaaa;">My programming journey</summary>

 My first start with programming was GameMaker 8.1 Lite when I was eight.
-I started off only using the visual programming, and I never really got into GML.
+I started off only using the visual programming part, and I never really got into GML.
 Sadly, most of the games I made back then have been lost to time.

 A year or two later I discovered Minecraft with its redstone, and I was sold.
 When command blocks were added a little later, I was even more hooked.
 I spent years playing with it, learning and getting better.
-I also loved the big tech modpacks, though my computer back then couldn't run it at all.
+I also loved the big tech modpacks, though my computer back then couldn't really run them well.

 When I was around eleven, my primary school installed Scratch on their computers.
 Me being the curious type and seeing that a new icon had appeared on the desktop, I clicked it and almost immediately recognized it as being a similar thing to GameMaker (which I had mostly stopped using by then).
 I quickly became quite good at it, though sadly most of those projects have also been lost.

-For the second half of secondary I had to buy a TI 84 CE-T calculator school and I almost immediately started making useful programs and fun games in TI-Basic.
-I might put those on here someday too.
+For the second half of secondary school, I had to buy a TI 84 CE-T calculator and I almost immediately started making useful programs and fun games in TI-Basic.

-Then I discovered The Coding Train on YouTube and I started using Processing.
-From there I quickly got more into more serious programming and the results of that are visible here on my GitHub.
+Then I discovered The Coding Train on YouTube and I started using Processing a lot.
+So for the past five or six years I've been using that a lot.

+I have also made a few Minecraft plugins in Java, scripts in Python, websites with raw HTML and CSS, and C++ and C programs, among many other things.
+I like to experiment with a lot of things and learn a lot.

+Now I'm almost done with my first year at Saxion and I've been learning C# with their GXP Engine.
+I’m also learning Unity now, and next year we'll be learning C++ and I'm also planning on learning Unreal Engine.
+Learning Rust also seems like fun!
 </details>

 My logo was made by myself with Blender.